 While a teacher is monitoring and working with the student, the student is ultimately responsible to turn in homework.
 Dual Enrollment requires a self-motivated student.
 Most colleges will not directly work with parents; therefore, the responsibility to keep up with classwork and turn in assignments on time lies with the student.
 Additionally, many college professors will not accept late work, even if it is submitted one second after the deadline.

 Will the virtual class have a live teacher?

-Not in most cases, the college classes are much like CVCS online classes.
-The teacher is not virtually with the student every day, but is available by email to answer question.
+Not in most cases.
+Online college classes are much like CVCS online classes.
+The teacher is not virtually with the student every day but is available by email to answer question.

-How do the high school and college credits work out?
+How do high school and college credits work out?

-Most online college courses run anywhere from 8 weeks- 18 weeks.
-Because college courses run half a school year college courses count for half of a high school credit.
-If your student takes a college course he/she is exempt from the CVCS equivalent course for that half of the year.
+College courses run in semesters (Aug.-Dec. & Jan.-May).
+Most online college courses run anywhere from 8 weeks to 18 weeks.
+Because college courses run half a school year, college courses count for half of a high school credit.
+If your student takes a college course, he/she is exempt from the CVCS equivalent course for that half of the year.